General Admission Policy

 Email: soe.admissions@jhu.edu

-The Office of Admissions will not accept documentation such as grade reports, student advising reports, screenshots of student accounts, or any other document not released by the Registrar as a substitute for an official, authenticated transcript.
+The Office of Admissions will not accept documentation, such as grade reports, student advising reports, or screenshots of student accounts, as substitutes for an official, authenticated transcript.

 Academic records (transcripts, diplomas, and degree certificates) from non-U.S. institutions must be evaluated by an authorized credential evaluation agency and sent to the Office of Admissions in place of transcripts.
 A course-by-course evaluation is required for all post-secondary credentials (undergraduate and graduate, if applicable) for academic coursework completed outside the United States and Canada (see International Student Admission Policy).

-Note: This does not pertain to students from the United States and Canada spending a semester or year abroad, often referred to as “study abroad.”
+Note: This does not apply to students from the United States and Canada who spend a semester or year abroad, often referred to as “study abroad.”

 Supplemental Materials